-• Also known as: That which we do to prepare for, train for and recover from direct action, including trauma and resilience work.
+• Also known as: The things we do which prepare us for, train us for and help us recover from taking direct action, including trauma and resilience work.

 - It's important because: Our bodies, minds and hearts are in a hostile situation, with institutions that want to target, manipulate and control us.
-Being able to care for our own needs helps us take care of each other and be more resilient. - Resources might include: Snacks, rain gear and warm clothing, physical first aid, somatic first aid, welfare teams and HUGS!
+Being able to care for our own needs helps us take care of each other and be more resilient. - Resources might include: Snacks, rain gear and warm clothing, physical first aid, somatic first aid, welfare teams, check ins and check outs, groundings and HUGS!